 I believe that art can catalyze change and a different way of seeing our complicated world - questioning and offering an alternative to the status quo for the viewer.

-Samira Shaheen obtained a BA in Philosophy & History from Carnegie Mellon University in 1976.
+Samira obtained a BA in Philosophy & History from Carnegie-Mellon University.
+Her artistic practice further developed after she obtained her BFA in History & Philosophy, 1976.
 Inspired by the key role art has played throughout history, she immersed herself in actively painting.
-She furthered her education by obtaining a BFA from Carnegie Mellon University in 1982.
-She studied painting with Phillip Malicoat in Provincetown, Massachusetts and she has taken extensive workshops and classes to expand her skills.
+She furthered her education with a BFA from Carnegie- Mellon University in Fine Arts ,1980-82.
+She studied painting with Phillip Malicoat in Provincetown Massachusetts, and she has taken many workshops and classes to expand her skills.
 She is currently a member of Pittsburgh Society of Artists, Associated Artists of Pittsburgh, and Pittsburgh Watercolor Society.
-Samira’s work has been exhibited in many shows in Pittsburgh including the AAP 106th Annual and the Three Rivers Arts Festival Juried Show.
+Samira’s work has been exhibited in many shows in Pittsburgh and over time including the AAP 106th Annual and The Mine Factory, Old Brewery, Three Rivers Arts Festival Juried Show.
+Her work is owned by people from many states as well as overseas.
 She has also had several solo exhibitions, including one at Nantucket and one at the Spinning Plate Gallery.
-Samira’s work belongs in many private collections throughout the states and overseas.

 Samira Shaheen can be reached at firstname.lastname@example.org

-Her work can also be viewed on the Pittsburgh Artist Registry.
+Her work can also be viewed on Instagram and the Pittsburgh Artist Registry.

-Samira’s work can be view by appointment at her Studio:
+Samira’s work can be viewed by appointment at her Studio:

 Radiant Hall Susquehanna Studio